cnu4/vue-codemirror-lite/README.md

 By default (to optimise bundle size) all modes and addons are not included.
 To enable:

  - install `vue-codemirror-lite`
- - require the language modes or addons after you require `vue-codemirror-lite` itself
+ - require the language modes or addons after you require `vue-codemirror-lite` itself (If use browser version, you need to include necessary script file of mode and addons.
+View demo in browser on [JSFiddle](https://jsfiddle.net/cnu4/r33vk618))
  - set the mode option in the options object

 ```html